obsxrver/ComfyUI-Distributed/README.md

 ## Key Features

 #### Parallel Workflow Processing
-- Run the same workflow on multiple GPUs simultaneously with different seeds
+- Run workflows on multiple GPUs simultaneously with varied seeds
-- Get multiple outputs in the same time it takes to generate one
+- Generate multiple outputs in the time of one
-- The more workers you have, the more output you get
+- Scale output with more workers
-- Supports both video and images
+- Supports images and videos

 #### Distributed Upscaling
-- Supercharge Ultimate SD Upscale by having tiles processed across multiple GPUs
+- Accelerate Ultimate SD Upscale by distributing tiles across GPUs
-- Intelligent work distribution for asymmetrical GPU setups
+- Intelligent distribution for asymmetric setups
-- Static distribution for similar/same GPUs
+- Static distribution for similar GPUs
-- Supports both single images and image batches
+- Handles single images and batches

 #### Convenience
-- Automatically set up your local workers and easily add remote and cloud workers
+- Auto-setup local workers; easily add remote/cloud ones
-- Manage the workers through the UI panel
+- Manage workers via UI panel
-- Easily convert any workflow to a distributed one, using no more than 2 nodes
+- Convert workflows to distributed with less than 2 nodes

-#### Management & Monitoring
-- **Worker Management** - Launch and monitor workers from the UI
-- **Network Support** - Use GPUs across different machines on your network
-- **Cloud Support** - Use GPUs from cloud providers
-- **Real-time Monitoring** - Track worker status and performance from the UI
-- **Easy Configuration** - JSON-based configuration with UI controls
+- JSON configuration with UI controls

 ---